Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 Bottoms

-If they’re your style, spring is a great time to break out pretty skirts like this in Rome–remember to pack tights as I mentioned above!
+If theyâre your style, spring is a great time to break out pretty skirts in Rome–I wore this one recently in Italy and love that it’s both comfortable and photographs well (and you can layer tights under it as needed).

-Shorts aren’t really popular for women in Rome, especially outside of the hot and muggy summer months.
+Shorts arenât really popular for women in Rome, especially outside of the hot and muggy summer months, but you’ll see plenty of visitors and expats wearing them!

 Shoes

-Spring is a great time to wear booties or ankle boots like these in Rome–really, they’re popular year-round in the city and do a great job of looking fashionable while also protecting your feet and being comfortable to wear.
+Spring is a great time to wear either sneakers or ankle boots like these in Rome–really, theyâre popular year-round in the city and do a great job of looking fashionable while also protecting your feet and being comfortable to wear.

 Substantial flats are also an option, but make sure that they have good arch support!
 The last thing you want is aching feet while in Rome.